Updated March 14, 2023

 - It requires places by the end of the 8th round.

-- The input towards the Output transformation is, a 64-bit value divided into 4 sub-blocks (state R1 to R4 every among 16 bits).
+- The Output transformation input is a 64-bit value divided into 4 sub-blocks (state R1 to R4 every among 16 bits).

 - The four 16 bits Sub-keys (K1 to K4) are used here.